apache/cordova/README.md

 Website and documentation: https://cordova.apache.org/

-## About this Repository
+> [!NOTE]

-This repository is a landing page for Cordova specific repositories, some documentations and home for discussions.
+> This repository is a landing page for Cordova specific repositories, some documentations and home for discussions.
 It does not reflect the npm package `cordova` which is the Cordova command line interface.
 That repository can be found under [apache/cordova-cli](https://github.com/apache/cordova-cli).

 ## Filing a Bug